jyyulab/NetBID/docs/docs/network_reconstruction/network_reconstruction.md

    - The reasoning of using expression dataset to infer gene regulatory network is based on [SJARACNe](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty907/5156064).
    It uses the information-theoretic approach to eliminate the majority of indirect interactions inferred by co-expression methods.
 The more samples, the higher sensitivity and precision.
-   Typically, more than 100 samples is recommended.
+   Typically, more than 100 samples are recommended.
    - Large size public datasets from the same tissue, cell line or biological background are recommended to use as the expression datasets.
 Users can search through public databases, such as [GEO](#the-choice-of-expression-dataset-for-network-reconstruction) and [TCGA](#https://portal.gdc.cancer.gov).
    - Computationally inferred networks cannot avoid to have false positive edges.
 Especially for edges with relatively low mutual information (MI) scores.
 Functional interpretation from the regulatory network will be explained in the [Driver inference](../docs/driver_inference) part.